Nonfiction

 .jpg)

-There are currently six ways to submit your life writing to Mslexia, including how you’re writing despite a personal challenge, what you’re blogging about, and Mslexia Moths anecdotes for performance.
+There are currently eight ways to submit your life writing to Mslexia, including how you’re writing despite a personal challenge, what you’re blogging about, and Mslexia Moths anecdotes for performance.

-What do you blog about and why?
-Please send a 150-word description of your personal blog plus a 200-word excerpt that illustrates your voice and subject matter – and a link to the blog, of course.
+What do you write about and why?
+Please send a 200-word description of your personal Substack and a 200-word excerpt from a recent instalment – plus a link, of course.

 Most writers’ lives are a mosaic of paid and unpaid work, including day jobs, caring duties, teaching, performance and journalism, as well as creative writing.
-If you would like a chance to explain how your writing fits in to your life, let us know.
-Pitch us by simply listing your main creative genre plus two or three other aspects of your working life, e.g. ‘Writing poetry, working in a café, freelance website design, caring for elderly father’.
-We will get in touch if we want to commission an article.
+How does writing fit into your life in a typical day?
+Pitch us by listing your main creative genres plus at least two other aspects of your paid or unpaid working life (e.g. dental nurse, MA student, caring for mother with dementia, project managing my loft extension, member of theatre collective).
+We'll get in touch if we want to commission you.

 #amwriting